wsperat/forest-fire/docs/models.md

 It preserves model semantics while changing the execution layout.

+That includes missing-value semantics: optimized models keep the learned missing routing for the features you ask them to preserve, and otherwise retain the canonical semantic model for serialization and inspection.

 This split between training representation and runtime representation is one of the core design decisions in the project.

 Why do it this way: